 A stunning scissor-kick from the boyhood les Gones fan gave the visitors the lead before Haris Seferovic smashed home a second after the break

-The Spanish outfit put on a classy display of fluent attacking football at the Stade de Gerland, leaving their Ligue 1 hosts an uphill task to turn the tie around in the return leg of their play-off at the Estadio Municipal de Anoeta on August 28.
+The Spanish outfit put on a classy display of fluent attacking football at Stade Gerland, leaving their Ligue 1 hosts an uphill task to turn the tie around in the return leg of their play-off at the Estadio Municipal de Anoeta on August 28.

 Sociedad took the lead when Antoine Griezmann opened the scoring with a sensational scissor-kick in the first half.
-The strike was extra special for the Frenchman who grew up as a boyhood Lyon fan.
+The strike was extra-special for the Frenchman who grew up as a boyhood Lyon fan.